gschaumb/team03-capstone/docs/index.md

 - **Updated Evaluation Criteria:** Email Agent evlaution.

 ## Agent Design Rationale
-Each agent's retrieval pipeline and summarization strategy leverages specific parameters and prompts tailored to the nature of the documents it handles, aiding in the goal of summaries that are both precise and contextually relevant.
+Each agent's retrieval pipeline and summarization strategy leverages specific parameters and prompts tailored to the nature of the documents it handles, aiding our goal of summaries that are both precise and contextually relevant.

 **Figure 3**
 *Agent Design and Workflow:*
 ![Figure 3 Placeholder](agent_flow.svg)

-### Perception Agent 1 - Case Study Data
+### Case Study Agent

 **Retrieval Pipeline**:
 - **Threshold of 0**: Includes all documents with cosine similarity greater than zero to ensure comprehensive coverage.